logicmonitor/lm-powershell-module/Documentation/Import-LMDashboard.md

 ```

 ### -APIToken
-Specifies the API token to use for replacing API tokens in the imported dashboards.
+The API token to use when replacing tokens in imported dashboards.
-This parameter is required when \`ReplaceAPITokensOnImport\` is set to \`$true\`.

 ```yaml
 Type: Object